 There are a few things that can sometimes be confusing or overlooked.
 Make sure you keep them in mind while playing with Explosives.

 - Throwing Explosives is part of Shoot Action.
-If you throw them safely and it essentially “wastes” the first action for the other models in the unit.
+If you throw them safely it essentially “wastes” the first action for the other models in the unit.
 There isn’t any way around it.
 Apparently, everyone just sits and stares at the guy(s) playing with the fuses or watching the balls of death fly through the air.

 - The other members of the Unit cannot use other abilities like Marksman or, Deadeye.